OneConnect Financial Produces Enviable Growth Trajectory (NYSE:OCFT)

 Quick Take

-OneConnect Financial Technology (OCFT) went public in December 2019, raising $312 million from the sale of its stock.
+OneConnect Financial Technology (NYSE:OCFT) went public in December 2019, raising $312 million from the sale of its stock.

 The firm provides modern technology software capabilities to Chinese and other Asian banking and insurance companies.